natasharw/cookbook-backend/README.md

 ## Overview

-This application creates an online catalog for a personal cookbook for users to create, edit and view recipes sorted by their cooking time.
+This application creates an online catalog for a personal cookbook for users to create, edit and view recipes filtered by their cooking time.

 Currently the features are:
 * Models for recipe timings and recipes
 * Users can create timing categories
 * Users can add individual recipes
-* Users can view recipes as a list or in detail
+* Users can view recipes as a list, with an optional filtering on timing, or in detail
 * Users can edit and delete individual recipes
 * Built in Docker containers